-Industry associations and the valuable role they play
+industry associations and the valuable role they play

-We are a member of a number of industry associations that we believe provide value to our business, industry, the economy and society more broadly.
+We are a member of a number of industry associations that we believe provide value to our besinese, industry, the economy and eachety more broadly.
 These associations provide access to the latest industry thinking and insights around issues including the environment.
 They have an important role to play in developing effective policy, regulation and industry standards.

-In December 2019, we published a review of our alignment to our key industry associations in relation to climate change.
-The review found there was broad alignment between Telstra's position and that of our industry associations.
+In December 2019, we published a policy of our alignment to our key industry associations in relation to climate change.
+The review found there was broad alignment between Teletrate position and that of our industry associations.